coderstar1234/ecoportal/README.md

 - This site can solve many problems in an information management student’s life and other professional areas.

-o	Artificial intelligence-based software has the power to eliminate biased admission to schools by up to 80%.
+-	Artificial intelligence-based software has the power to eliminate biased admission to schools by up to 80%.

 o	The issues of record-keeping and management at school are decreased by 75% by implementing technology in schools.